 Draw Both Eyes

 Eyes are the windows to the soul and you’ve got to get them right or your drawing will fail.
-I cannot understand artists who draw the eyes last.
+I cannot understand artists who draw eyes last.
 They are the most important part of a portrait and they should be drawn first.

 If there is one element that can ruin a drawing it’s badly drawn eyes.
 Get the eyes right and the rest will follow.
 Get them wrong and you can start again.